manikanta-adupa/EncryptedTerminalChat/README.md

-# tchat - Encrypted P2P Terminal Chat
+# echat - Encrypted P2P Terminal Chat

 A secure, end-to-end encrypted **peer-to-peer** chat application for your terminal.
 Built with Python using Diffie-Hellman key exchange and AES-256 encryption.